-After the sheets of gold and platinum have been rolled and compressed, they are cut to size and drawn into tubular shape.
-This is a critical step because the seam must be extremely narrow and as nearly invisible as possible.
-Thanks to our huge collection of old drawing irons and drawplates, we can rely on traditional goldsmith’s methods to create modern pieces of jewelry.
+Once the gold and platinum sheets have been rolled, they are cut to a particular size and shaped into a tube.
+This is a pivotal moment since the seam must be as invisible as possible.
+With the help of a huge collection of old drawing plates and dies the traditional goldsmith’s handcraft is used to create modern jewellery pieces.

 Feel: Solid material thicknesses make the jewellery less susceptible to wear marks and give it a pleasant weight.

 Each IsabelleFa jewellery piece requires enormous strength and a lot of tact.
 Collars and bangles are first bent into the rough shape by pure muscle power.
 And then the fine adjustment begins: with powerful and targeted hammer strikes, each piece acquires the individual fit of its wearer by being forged according to customer wishes.

 For most people it is hard to imagine the enormous force and temperatures we expose our jewellery pieces to during their creation.
 A collar, for example, is annealed for a long time at up to 1000C° - to achieve the perfect material density.

 The step from the precious metal tube to the eyelet requires just as much skill as muscle strength.
 The tube or hinge, which has been drawn into a specific shape beforehand, is wound over a spindle that defines the later shape of the individual chain links.

 The winding is opened on one side with a straight saw cut.
 Now individual chain links has been created - separated and twisted.
 Single chain links will be joined by hooking one onto another to create a whole chain.

 All links are joined and soldered manually, link by link.
 A special technique developed by the experienced Maîtres Chaînistes (from French: master chain-maker) enables the chain to be perfectly straight and not twisted.